2magpies/ibcc-backend/README.md

 2. Do your best to keep the current coding style:

 - 2 spaces for indentation instead of tabs.
-- Reactjs conventional naming patterns.
+- Mongoose & MongoDB conventional naming patterns.

 3. Submit a pull request to this current repo with the following information: